Personal Loans

 A co-applicant is someone who applies for credit with you.
 If you are approved, you become co-borrowers.
 You both get access to the loan funds, and you share responsibility for the debt.
 Co-borrowers typically work together to repay the loan, but the actual financial arrangements for repayment are up to you.

-Applying with either a co-signer or a co-applicant can help you qualify for a loan or get a lower interest rate.
+Applying with either a co-signer or a co-applicant could help you qualify for a loan or get a lower interest rate.

 Reasons to use a co-signer on a personal loan